MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AboutDialog.md

 Signals
 =======

 Register any signal as follows.
-See also `Gnome::Gtk3::Widget`.
+See also `Gnome::GObject::Object`.

     my Bool $is-registered = $my-widget.register-signal (
       $handler-object, $handler-name, $signal-name,